-A11 alternative logical channels identified bv the of are use common forwardLogicalChannelNumber in openLogicalChannel messages, one alternative per message.
+All alternative logical channels are identified by the use of common forwardLogicalChannelNumber in openLogicalChannel messages, one alternative per message.
 Messages may be sent either via the H.245 tunnel (one or more OLC messages per call signalling message) or via separate H.245 connection.
 Alternative logical channels are signalled in order of decreasing desirability, i.e., the first OLC message specifies the dataType that the sender of the OLC would prefer to use on the logical channel.